The BofA Mortgage Scandal: Countrywide, RMBS Deception, and the Historic $16.6 Billion Settlement

 Why was the $16.6 billion fine so high?

-Because it was designed to punish BofA for its "pervasive" and "systemic" deception.
+It was designed to punish BofA for its "pervasive" and "systemic" deception.
 It remains the largest settlement ever paid by a single company to the U.S. government for a financial crime.

 Conclusion: The Death of the 'Quantity-over-Quality' Era

-The Bank of America mortgage scandal proved that "Securitization" is not a license to lie.
-It proved that if you poison the financial well with toxic debt, you will eventually have to pay for the cleanup.
-For the banking world, the legacy of 2014 is the End of Liar Loans.
-The $16.6 billion settlement was a historic punishment, but the forensic trail of the "Hustle" program remains a permanent reminder: If your business model depends on ignoring the truth about your assets, U are building a catastrophe, not a portfolio.
-As the housing market enters new cycles of growth, the ghost of Angelo Mozilo remains the definitive warning against the hubris of the subprime dream.
+The $16.6 billion settlement was a historic punishment, but the forensic trail of the "Hustle" program remains a permanent reminder: If your business model depends on ignoring the truth about your assets, you are building a catastrophe, not a portfolio.
+As the housing market enters new cycles of growth, the ghost of Countrywide remains the definitive warning against the hubris of the subprime dream.